lsst-tstn/tstn-019/helm.rst

      - An alternative GID for mounting
    * - mountpoint.claimSize
      - The requested physical disk space size for the volume mount
+   * - osplVersion
+     - This is the version of the commercial OpenSplice library to run.
+It is used to set the location of the OSPL configuration file
+   * - shmemDir
+     - This is the path to the Kubernetes local store where the shared memory database will be written
+   * - useHostIpc
+     - This sets the use of the host inter-process communication system.
+       Defaults to true
+   * - useHostPid
+     - This sets the use of the host process ID system.
+Defaults to true

 .. [#] Definitions can be found `here <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes>`_.